elleneub/empower-takehome/README.md

 Your assignment is to make a minimal canvassing web app.

-Some implementation notes:

-- Create a page for canvassers to record names and free-form notes about people they've talked to
-- Create a page for canvassers to view all their canvassing notes
-- User login/authentication system is optional

 ## Bonus Points

 Some ideas for enhancements to make to your project if you finish early: